FrozRt/FrozRt/README.md

 ### Hi there 👋

+## My name is Mikhail and I'm mostly a backend developer.
+## Are you interested in collaboration?
+## I'm up to any inspiring projects.
+## Get in touch with me through the attached e-mail or telegram account.
 <!--
 **FrozRt/FrozRt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.